sgust/imgseq2stl/README.md

 x, y and z are dividers for the 3 axes.

 ## History
+### RELEASE_2021_01_21 Fixed regex for y and z in perl scripts.
+Due to a typo the boundingbox.pl and rescale.pl perl scripts only supported integer numbers for Y and Z coordinates.

 ### RELEASE_2019_01_28 Added --threads
 This version supports multi-threading using the --threads parameter.